Why American Mannerism Is Not Shared By Peruvians—and What It Means For Your Next Trip

 • Physical proximity – People in Peru tend to keep a comfortable distance unless they’re close friends or family.
 Respect that personal space, especially in crowded markets or public transport.

 Timing is equally critical.
-Also, if you notice someone looking at their watch or glancing at their phone, it’s a cue to wrap up.
-Conversely, if the conversation naturally drifts into a shared interest, feel free to extend it—just keep it balanced Worth keeping that in mind..
+Even so, if you notice someone looking at their watch or glancing at their phone, it’s a cue to wrap up.
+Conversely, if the conversation naturally drifts into a shared interest, feel free to extend it—just keep it balanced And that's really what it comes down to.
+And it works..

 Cultural Nuances That Go Beyond Words